This post was first published in 2010, and rewritten/updated in 2016.

 I’d really recommend having a Twitter account.
 It takes minutes to set up and seconds to maintain.
 It’s a great forum to let people know that you have a new blog post up, or to announce new services or a sale.
 You can also follow other writers and freelancers (like me!) – it’s a great way to get to know people in your field.

-You may well want to have a LinkedIn profile.
+You may want to have a LinkedIn profile.
 This site has historically had a much more corporate focus than others, and it lets you list (and ask for testimonials from) the colleagues you’ve worked with in the past.
-If you plan on working with organisations rather than individuals, LinkedIn can help add credibility.
+If you plan on working with organisations rather than individuals, LinkedIn may be a great fit for you.

-Once you’re a little more established, set up a Facebook page for your business.
+It’s a good idea to set up a Facebook page for your business.
 Many people – especially those outside the techy world – use Facebook rather than Twitter, and may well prefer to contact you via a Facebook message than by email.
+You can find the Aliventures Facebook page here.

-Whatever form of social media you use, think hard about the message you’re sending and whether it’s how you want to brand yourself.
+Whatever form of social media you use, think hard about the message you’re sending with your updates and whether this fits in with how you want to brand yourself.
 Tweeting about your hangover on Monday morning might not fill your clients with confidence…

 Step #5: Finding Your First Clients